roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-11 ****** bysadkins116© Julie was near unconsciousness from lack of oxygen; fell back on her ass gasping for air.
+Julie was near unconsciousness from lack of oxygen; fell back on her ass gasping for air.
 No sooner than she started to become aware of her surroundings when the second thug grabbed the hair on top of her head and pulled her to his exposed cock.

  "What have you got to say slut?" he bellowed.